mikjo/bigitr/CONTRIBUTING.md

 but separately invoked with `make tests`, and all the tests are invoked together with `make alltests`.

+The story tests cannot be run individually until after they are run sequentially.
+The file testdata/TESTROOT.1.tar.gz is included in the repository to bootstrap the process, and other TESTROOT files in testdata (required for subsequent story tests) are generated when the story tests are run.
+The .gitignore file ignores all changes; the TESTROOT.1.tar.gz file should not be changed, and the other files should never be committed to the Git repository.
+If you have a major update to Git or CVS and tests fail, or if you experience failing tests the first time you run the test suite (when the cache files are initially generated), you should delete the cached TESTROOT files by running `make testclean`.

 Contributing Code to Bigitr
 ---------------------------